 Our long-standing faculty members hold advanced degrees in their respective disciplines and are experienced in working with students of all ages and ability levels.
 Frequent feedback, received from students and parents alike, reflects observations of the genuine dedication and commitment demonstrated by our teachers.

 CSA is accredited by the National Association of Schools of Music (NASM), and is affiliated with the National Guild of Community Schools of the Arts, the Suzuki Association of the Americas, the Music Teachers National Association and the Illinois Arts Education Association.

 At CSA, you will find a college campus environment with first-rate performance venues, teaching studios with Conservatory-quality instruments, and a visual arts studio.

 Performance & Enrichment

 CSA music students participate in annual large-scale concerts and festivals, and visual arts students exhibit work on campus as well as in the community.
-Numerous enrichment opportunities are available to students, including a chamber program, handbell ensembles, workshops and summer camp offerings in the creative arts.
+Numerous enrichment opportunities are available to students, including a chamber program, workshops and summer camp offerings in the creative arts.

 A CSA Family Pass is available for free admission to Wheaton College Conservatory events, including concerts by the Symphony Orchestra, Symphonic Band and Choirs, as well as the Percussion and Jazz Ensembles.
-Additionally, CSA students have regular opportunity for interaction with college undergrads who serve as interns, accompanists, and class aides.
+Additionally, CSA students have regular opportunity for interaction with college undergrads who serve as interns, accompanists, and teaching assistants.

 Commitment to Service and Outreach